dylanaraps/neofetch/Readme.md

 --infocol num          Change the color of the info

 Text Formatting:
---nowrap               Disable line wrapping
---nobold               Disable bold text
+--underline on/off     Enable/Disable title underline"
+--underline_char char  Character to use when underlineing title" --linewrap on/off      Enable/Disable line wrapping" --bold on/off          Enable/Disable bold text"

 Color Blocks:
---printcols start end  Range of colors to print as blocks --blockwidth num       Width of color blocks"
+--printcols start end  Range of colors to print as blocks --blockwidth num       Width of color blocks" --color_blocks on/off  Enable/Disable the color blocks"
---nopal                Disable the color blocks

 Image:
 --image                Image to display with the script